 I didn’t think I would read another book before the new year began.
-These days are filled with family meetings, lots of food, presents to enjoy and cozy evenings in bed watching films.
-So, when the always wonderful Mr. B&R gave me my Christmas presents, I couldn’t belive my luck: all films and books!
-Lucky me, I started browsing the books and felt immediately attracted to a one of the titles: Patricia Cornwell’s two first novels on the Scarpetta series: Postmortem and Body of Evidence.
-Although they come together in one volume, I will review them separately since I’ve planned to read another book between them.
+These days are filled with family meetings, lots of food, presents to enjoy and cosy evenings in bed watching films.
+So, when the always wonderful Mr B&R gave me my Christmas presents, I couldn’t believe my luck: all films and books!
+Lucky me, I started browsing the books and felt immediately attracted to one of the titles: Patricia Cornwell’s two first novels on the Scarpetta series: Postmortem and Body of Evidence.
+Although they come together in one volume, I will review them separately since I’ve planned to read another book between them

 From Book Depository: